aqlaboratory/openfold-3/docs/source/Inference.md

 #### 4.4.2 Model Config (`model_config.json`)

 This file represents the model settings used to perform inference.
 The config follows the model configuration file defined [here](https://github.com/aqlaboratory/openfold-3/blob/main/openfold3/projects/of3_all_atom/config/model_config.py)
+This file represents the model settings used to perform inference.
+The config follows the model configuration file defined [here](../../openfold3/projects/of3_all_atom/config/model_config.py#L71).

 (443-experiment-config-json)=
 #### 4.4.3 Experiment Config (`experiment_config.json`)